Fair Value Measurements

 IFRS does not contain a practical expedient for estimating fair value of certain investments using NAV.

-Online Learning
+Online learning

-Fair Value: Overview of ASC 820 - Do you realize that fair value is one of the most widespread financial concepts in U.S. GAAP?
+Fair Value: Overview of ASC 820 – Fair value is one of the most widespread financial concepts in U.S. GAAP?
 As such, this course is a must for any accountant or auditor!
-After a review of the various balance sheet items which utilize fair value measurements, this CPE-eligible, eLearning course (1.5 CPE) explores key concepts of fair value including: Utilizing market participant assumptions, distinguishing between orderly transactions versus forced transactions, using exit prices and not entry prices, and determining the principal market.
-This online course then discusses the various approaches to determine fair value measurements, including the importance of inputs and their classification within the fair value hierarchy.
-The course concludes with a look at "real-life" fair value disclosures, highlighting the disclosure requirements within ASC 820.
+You’ll review the various balance sheet items which utilize fair value measurements.
+Next, this CPE-eligible, eLearning course (1.5 CPE) explores key concepts of fair value including:

-Fair Value: Advanced Issues - Now that you have a good understanding of fair value accounting in accordance with ASC 820 Fair Value Measurements, it’s time to take you knowledge to the next level!
-The second course in our Fair Value Measurement series, this CPE-eligible, eLearning course (1.5 CPE) dives into advanced fair value measurement issues.
-Level up your fair value measurement accounting knowledge with advanced topics such as distinguishing, active, inactive and disorderly markets, using net asset value (NAV) as a practical expedient to fair value, and considerations when determining the fair value of liabilities.
-This online course is a must for any accounting, but especially those responsible for financial reporting or auditing financial institutions..
+Fair Value: Advanced Issues – You now have a good understanding of fair value accounting.
+It’s time to take your knowledge to the next level!
+The second course in our Fair Value Measurement series dives into advanced fair value measurement issues.
+Level up your fair value measurement accounting knowledge with advanced topics such as:

-Fair Value Hierarchy Advanced Issues - One of the main disclosure requirements of ASC 820 Fair Value Measurements is the fair value hierarchy.
+Fair Value: Hierarchy Issues – One of the main disclosure requirements of ASC 820 Fair Value Measurements is the fair value hierarchy.
 Such disclosures help users of the financial statements understand the inputs used to measure the fair value of financial instruments.
 In this CPE-eligible, microlearning course (0.2 CPE), we discuss the fair value hierarchy implications of “off-the-run” U.S. Treasury bonds, bonds priced using matrix pricing, and centrally-cleared derivatives.

 We’ve bundled all these eLearning courses into a US GAAP fair value course collection for big savings!